stevejhiggs/gulp-webpack-typescript-pipeline/README.md

 * install global gulp `npm install -g gulp`
 * add gulp package `npm install gulp --save-dev`
 * add this package `npm install gulp-webpack-typescript-pipeline --save-dev`
-* create a file called `gulpfile.js in your project root`
+* create a file called `gulpfile.js` in your projects root folder
-* create a `tsconfig.json` in your root folder and put in your project settings
+* create a `tsconfig.json` in your projects root folder and fill in your typescript options
 * in your gulpfile add the following:

 ```